 It wouldn’t seem like Passover without a delicious bowl of chicken soup to start the meal.
 This gluten free soup is best served over knaidelach.
 Need a gluten free knaidelach recipe?
 Check out my Gluten Free Potato Knaidelach, which make an excellent GF alternative to matzo balls.
 If you don’t wish to serve knaidelach, add more vegetables for a heartier soup.
 Carrots, celery, and zucchini all work well.

-- 1 whole chicken or chicken pieces, 4-5 pounds total (no giblets)
+- 4-5 lbs whole chicken or chicken pieces

 - 6 celery stalks with leaves, chopped into thirds

 - 6 whole carrots, peeled and chopped into thirds

 - 1 large brown onion rinsed and halved, outer skin intact

 - 2 tsp whole cloves

 - 2 bay leaves